largeweb/hello-world-3f68f1a6/project-overview.md

 # Project Overview

-Project Name: Hello, World!
+Project Name: Hello World Test App

-Description: A basic web application that displays the text "Hello, World!" on a webpage.
-This project serves as a simple test to verify the setup and deployment of the GenStack environment.
+Description: A simple one-page web application that displays the text "Hello, World!".
+This project serves as a basic test to ensure the development environment and deployment process are functioning correctly.

 Features:

-*   Displays "Hello, World!" text in a prominent location on the page.
+*   Single-page display of "Hello, World!"

-Target Audience: Developers and users who want to quickly test and validate the GenStack deployment process.
+Target Audience: Developers and testers needing a quick verification of their setup.

 Technology Stack: